 Default Facet Order

-If you don't select a facet order for new facets, eCommerce automatically uses the following default facet value orders for the following facet types:
+If you don't select a facet order for new facets, the system automatically uses the following default facet value orders for the following facet types:

 Facet Count Options